Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 The Marijuana Policy Project has been involved in crafting sensible cannabis policies in Maine since 2009.
 MPP helped draft and finance the 2009 ballot initiative that improved and expanded Maine’s medical cannabis program.
 In 2013 and 2014, we ran winning campaigns in Portland and South Portland to make small amounts of cannabis legal for adults 21 and over.
 These initiatives paved the way for a 2016 statewide initiative to tax and regulate cannabis like alcohol.

 To lay the groundwork for statewide legalization, MPP hired David Boyer in January 2013.
 (David was on the MPP team until August 2019.
-Post-legalization, he worked on implementation and assisted with other states.)
+Post-legalization, he worked on implementation and assisted with other states.
+He is now a state representative.)
 The local initiatives in 2013 and 2014 generated enormous earned media and allowed the campaign to educate voters about cannabis and the failure of prohibition policies.

 Beginning in 2015, MPP formed a roundtable of advocates, members of the cannabis industry, lawyers, and lawmakers to draft the statewide initiative to legalize cannabis for adults in Maine, “An Act to Regulate and Tax Marijuana.”
 Another group, Legalize Maine, also launched a ballot initiative campaign, and both groups began collecting signatures in spring 2015.
 Urged by advocates and campaign volunteers on both sides, the two groups came to an agreement to work together: MPP would run the campaign using Legalize Maine’s initiative language.